xtuml/bridgepoint/doc-bridgepoint/notes/8633_PackageReference/8633_PackageReference_ant.md

 #### 4.3 Persistence
-4.3.1 The underlying model element data for a Package Reference shall be persisted in proximity (same file) to Package that was created to serve as the reference.
+4.3.1 The underlying model element data for a Package Reference shall be persisted in proximity (same file) to the Package that was created to serve as the reference.

 #### 4.4 Navigation